mthuret/storybook-addon-specifications/README.md

     }
 ```

+#### Hooks and specifics jest features

+This addon now supports :
+  * beforeEach
+  * afterEach
+  * fit (no effect on storybook specs execution)
+  * xit
+  * xdescribe

+Please refer to jest documentation to know how to use them.

+If you want to use that with storybook, you'll need to add them to your facade and facade-mock files.
+You can find the complete configuration by looking at the [samples directory](https://github.com/mthuret/storybook-addon-specifications/tree/master/.storybook)

 #### Snapshot all your stories automatically

 >**Warning :** This part will describe how to add automatically jest snapshot to every story you write.
 It will allow you to take advantage of this jest feature but will not have any effect inside storybook.
 Indeed, you don't even need to add this addon to your project if you don't plan to use the specs() function.
 If I describe the idea here, it's only because it uses the trick I explained before allowing you to write tests inside stories and still be able to execute them with a test runner.